Karelia University of Applied Sciences (Karelia UAS)

 - Master´s Programme in Environmental Technology

-The Centre provides education in three bachelor-level programmes and in one master-level programme.
 Number of students: 500.
-The graduates of the Degree Programme in Rural Industries are awarded with a degree Bachelor of Natural Resources and those of the Degree Programme in Forestry and Environmental Technology with a degree Bachelor of Engineering.
+The graduates of the Degree Programmes in Forestry and Energy and Environmental Engineering are awarded with a degree Bachelor of Engineering.
 The master-level degree in Environmental Technology awards the title of Master of Engineering.

 Structure of a Bachelor’s Degree